mdwod/TaskPaper/README.md

 # TaskPaper Theme

-This is a simple and clean theme for [TaskPaper 3.5](https://www.taskpaper.com).
+This is a simple and clean theme for [TaskPaper](https://www.taskpaper.com).
 TaskPaper is a simple plaintext to-do list that can also be used as a note editor.

 ![Logo](screenshot.png "Logo")